Onset

 At ImageX, UX/UI Designers play a crucial role in a design phase throughout a project.
 Our focus is on a few key deliverables to client and developers:

-• Redesign of high-level important and priority pages
+• Redesign of high-level, priority pages

 • UI Kit and Component-based design